oracle-livelabs/apex/online-bookstore-app/11-admin-page/11-admin-page.md

 ## Task 6: Manage User Roles

-In this task, you will create pages for viewing and updating user roles using interactive reports and forms.
+In this task, you will build pages with interactive reports and forms to view and manage user roles/data efficiently.

 1. On the Page Designer toolbar, Navigate to **(+ v)** and select **Page**.